kausalflow/tools/content/submit.md

 ## Using Our Form

 We have created a form for you to submit new tools.
 We will regularly collect the results and integrate them into our website.
-Click the button below.
+Click the button below to submit a tool.
+All submissions are listed on [this trello board](https://trello.com/b/SwVhZkOp/tools-submissions).

 {{< typeform-button >}}